-Honour House Society is pleased to have met its goal of opening the first of its kind home for the families of Canadian Forces and first responders.
+Honour House Society is pleased to have met its goal of opening the first of its kind home for the families of Canadian Forces and emergency services personnel.

 Canadian troops have served in Afghanistan since 2002, with more than 35,000 men and women having completed at least one tour of duty.
 More than 150 Canadians have been killed in this conflict and over 4.500 have been injured.